BlueLynxes/HentaiNeko/README.md

  - IMPLEMENT THAT DAMN IMAGE PREVIEWER!

  **Update 5:**
  - Woohoo added the working image preview!
-And let me tell you, way faste than the Python prototype.
+And let me tell you, way faster than the Python prototype.
    You can pretty easily test it, just follow the note under the *build requirements* to add a fallback image to preview.
-   **Note: ** when I say that there is a *working image previewer* I mean that the widget is there, it works and the image does scale correctly, however, the buttons that will change the previewed images have not yet been implemented like in the prototype... so hang on tight, that\'s still to be done.
+   **Note:** when I say that there is a *working image previewer* I mean that the widget is there, it works and the image does scale correctly, however, the buttons that will change the previewed images have not yet been implemented like in the prototype... so hang on tight, that\'s still to be done.